Soulshock

-Carsten Schack (born July 5, 1968 in Gug, Denmark) and better known by his stage name Soulshock is a Danish record producer and songwriter.
+Carsten Schack (born 5 July 1968) and better known by his stage name Soulshock is a Danish record producer and songwriter.

 Beginnings

 Carsten Schack was born in the Aalborg suburb of Gug, the son of economics professor Bent Schack and physician assistant Åse Schack.
 In the early 1990s he dated choreographer Toniah Pedersen for 3 years.
-Since 1993 he had been living in Los Angeles in the USA with his girlfriend Charmayne Maxwell, former vocalist of American R&B group Brownstone, with whom he has a son, Nicholas.
+Since 1993 he had been living in Los Angeles in the US with his girlfriend Charmayne Maxwell, former vocalist of American R&B group Brownstone, with whom he has a son, Nicholas.

 His music career began as a DJ, when in 1989 he came joint third place in the DMC European Mixing Championships.
 This gave him a DJ job at Queen Latifah's European tour, and later a remix job for the artist.

 In the years 1989–1991 Carsten Schack was co-host of the radio program Det DUR (Dansk Ungdomsradio) on P3.
 His Monday hip-hop radio show was the first hip-hop program on Radio Denmark.